Deploying apps

 - Docker registries that require authentication

-To deploy an app using a Docker image stored in Docker Hub via CF cli:
+To deploy an app using a Docker image stored in Docker Hub using CF cli:

 cf push myapp --docker-image dockerhuborg/app_image:tag

-To deploy an app using a Docker image stored in Docker Trusted Registry (DTR) via CF cli:
+To deploy an app using a Docker image stored in Docker Trusted Registry (DTR) using CF cli:

 cf push myapp --docker-image MY-PRIVATE-REGISTRY.DOMAIN:5000/image/name:tag

-To deploy an app using a Docker image stored in a registry that requires authentication, follow the Cloud Foundry Docker image documentation instructions [external link].
+To deploy an app using a Docker image stored in a registry that requires authentication, follow the Cloud Foundry Docker image documentation instructions.

 You might notice that the staging process is simplified when deploying from a Docker image - this is because there is no need to build the app from the pushed code using a buildpack.
 Also, the buildpack for apps deployed from a Docker image will be reported as unknown